avivcarmis/trafficante/README.md

 }
 ```

-So whats going on here?
+So what's going on here?
 Our endpoint class extends abstract `BasicEndpoint`, declares it's request and response entity to be `Request` and `Response` classes (just ignore the third generic type for the moment).
 The request and response classes are nestedly defined, but they don't need to be and it's entirely up to your own coding style.
 Then it declares the HTTP method it expects and whether or not to log the traffic in the super constructor.
 The path of the endpoint is automatically derived from the class name, so the above endpoint will be registered to handle calls to `GET /getUserById` or `GET /get_user_by_id` or any other custom naming strategy you initially define (more on naming strategies in a moment).
 Then it defines it's business logic, what actually the endpoint class does to process a request and produce a response, using the implemented `handle` method.